Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 Go back and read Project Blue Book if you haven't ever read it.

-Uh that's the Air Force project from the 1950s.
+That's the Air Force project from the 1950s.

-There's actually a TV show about it, I think.
+There's actually a TV show about it, I think, which was true to the book.

 They took the reports right out of Project Blue Book on that television show.

-And of course, it's always hard art stuff, but you can watch those programs and get an idea that some people have seen some things that are very strange and they're not identifiable.
+And of course, it's always art stuff, but you can watch those programs and get an idea that some people have seen some things that are very strange and they're not identifiable.

-Uh, but I tell you, if we had them and we had that technology, I wasn't aware of it.
+But I tell you, if we had them and we had that technology, I wasn't aware of it.

-We have a lot of things that you don't know about.
+Well, we have a lot of things that you don't know about.

-Yeah, so it could be depth.
+So it could be definitely suit.

-Yeah, well, that's one.
+Yeah, that's one.

-Uh even if I was flying, yeah, we have things that I don't know about.
+Even if I was flying, yeah, we have things that I don't know about.

 Sure.